Kel Coslett: Rugby league

-Coslett had 15 seasons at St. Helens from 1962 to 1976.
+Coslett had 15 seasons at St. Helens from 1962 to 1976, making a total of 531 appearances – a club record until this total was surpassed by James Roby in 2023.
 He was a prolific goal-kicker landing 1,639 career goals and scoring 45 tries for the club.
 He started as a tough-tackling, raw-boned youngster.
 A broken ankle later in his career cost his blistering pace, but he remained ever a dangerous player with the ball in hand.

 Records

 Kel Coslett is one of less than ten Welshmen to have scored more than 2,000-points in their rugby league career and as of 2015, with 3,545-points is eighth on British rugby league's "most points in a career" record list behind Neil Fox, Jim Sullivan, Kevin Sinfield, Gus Risman, John Woods, Mick Nanyn and Cyril Kellett.
 The record for the most goals in a BBC2 Floodlit Trophy Final is 4-goals, and is jointly held by; Ron Willett, Kel Coslett and Dave Hall.

 Coaching career

 Coslett went on to coach Wigan, Rochdale Hornets and St. Helens, and remains involved at St Helens more than 50-years after first signing.